 Homes and Discovery is one of a suite of themed Living History sessions designed to immerse students in history amongst Milestones’ historical streets and buildings.
-Each session is overseen by a Costumed Interpreter, who will facilitate activities to enable students to identify similarities and differences between homes in different periods, and to discuss them in everyday historical terms.
+Each session is overseen by a Costumed Facilitator, who will facilitate activities to enable students to identify similarities and differences between homes in different periods, and to discuss them in everyday historical terms.

 Homes and Discovery consists of two 45 minute facilitated sessions plus 45 minutes of free time and a lunch break.
-The facilitated sessions will each be overseen by a Costumed Interpreter who will meet you in the Victorian area of the museum and invite students to participate in exploring homes from the past.
+The facilitated sessions will each be overseen by a Costumed Facilitator who will meet you in the Victorian area of the museum and invite students to participate in exploring homes from the past.

 - There are two 45 minute facilitated sessions: Homes and Discovery.